Andrew-Rodrigues/P2PLC/README.md

-I am going to assume that you are unable to add variables together by name or assign variables values of other varaibles becuase I am currently unable to parse that
+I am going to assume that you are unable to print string literals because it was too difficult to set up the grammer with everything